Pure (No Angels album): Background

 In June 2002, No Angels released their second album, Now...
-Us!, which received critical acclaim from many critics who believed the band would not last past their first album.
-Another major commercial success for the group, it debuted at number one on the German Album Chart.
-Following an exclusive swing concert at the Berlin Tränenpalast in October, No Angels soon followed with a swing album, titled When the Angels Swing, featuring their biggest hits and selected songs from their first two albums, re-arranged by Grammy Award-nominated jazz musician Till Brönner.
+Us!, which received acclaim from many critics who believed the band would not last past their first album.
+Another major commercial success for the group, it debuted at number one on the German Albums Chart.
+Following an exclusive swing concert at the Tränenpalast in Berlin in October, No Angels soon followed with a swing album, When the Angels Swing, featuring their biggest hits and selected songs from their first two albums, re-arranged by German jazz musician Till Brönner.
 Critically acclaimed by critics, the album reached number nine of the German Albums Chart, eventually going gold.
 In November, the girls embarked on their second national concert tour, the Four Seasons Tour, playing sell-out shows in theatres across German-speaking Europe.

 After Jessica Wahls' pregnancy break from the group and the end of the tour, the remaining four members of No Angels began intensifying work on their then-untitled third studio album.
 Encouraged to exercise more self-control on the longplayer, the band took over responsibility in composing, recording and selecting songs to guarantee a more personal theme on the album — a step that challenged criticism and growing scepticism among the band's label Cheyenne Records and recording company Polydor.
 "We selected song for us, which are best pop music, sort absolutely well with us, and represent at best what we want to talk about," band member Sandy Mölling said in an interview during the album's release.
 Impressed by the intensity of the musical output, the group settled on the album title Pure.
 "The music is very, very pure, [...] there's nothing we had to dissemble for, the album shows who we really are [musically]."